BestTimesToVisit.com Logo

 How safe is Washington, D.C., and are there any areas to avoid?

 Like any major city, D.C. has areas that are safer than others.
 Generally, the tourist areas are well-patrolled and safe, but it's always wise to be aware of your surroundings, especially at night.
-Stick to well-lit and populated streets, and avoid wandering alone in less-trafficked areas late at night.
+Stick to well-lit and populated streets, and avoid walking alone in less-populated areas, particularly after dark.

 Ready to Plan Your Trip?